swcarpentry/board/subcommittees/mentoring/roles.md

 ### Time

-1. Meetings need to be run at least twice on the same day to accomodate different timezones.
+1. Meetings need to be run at least twice on the same day to accommodate different timezones.

 2. Meeting time must be on UTC to be fair with everyone.

 ### Etherpad operation

+1. Use the same Etherpad because this will help people remember it.

+2. After each meeting, star the etherpad.
+You will find this option on the top right of the etherpad.

+3. Save a copy of the etherpad on the GitHub repository.

 ### Google Calendar operation